near/nearcore/tools/database/README.md

 # Database

-A set of tool useful when working with the underlying database.
+A set of tools useful when working with the underlying database.

 ## Analyse Database